-6. Meet the French Royals and their styles: Louis XVI
+6. Meet the French Royal Style: Louis XVI

 Louis XVI was the last King of France before the French Revolution.
 He was interested in lock-picking.
 The blunt table knives that we use today are heavily influenced by Louis XVI, as he ordered that all pointy knives were grinded down to reduce the rebellious atmosphere in France.
 Unfortunately, this did not affect the events that lead to the French Revolution.
 In 1789, during the last weeks of his life, Louis XVI was referred to as Citizen Louis Capet.
 In hindsight, it is unfortunate that a few years before the guillotine was used to chop his own head off, Louis XVI made several suggestions to improve the effectiveness of the machine.